mumbert/automatic-audio-captioning/README.md

 ### Approach to explainability

 Given the transformer-based architecture of the DCASE baseline code, our approach to explainability focuses on getting the attention maps and analyzing them.
 The originally released code did not provide such feature so we consider this a challenging and interesing enough task to work on for the project.

 There multiple files that need to be modified in order to be able to log in the tensorboard some examples of attention maps.
-What we want to achieve is that:
+In short, what we want to achieve is to:
 - perform the analysis via the tensorboard. the original project already makes use of it to log the evolution of the loss values.
 - log the attention plots aligned with the tokens
 - if possible, make use of some NLP libraries to highlight where the actual item is detected in the attention map (just for some relevant words like verbs and nouns).